-3.4 Requirements relating to the prices/rates for all lots
+3.4 Requirements relating to the prices/rates (all lots)

-- The Tenderer will provide the rate applicable to this assignment by filling in the appendix entitled 'Prices/Rates'. - The rates must be in euros and be all inclusive.
-In any event, they must include all of the following: wage costs, overheads (e.g. accommodation and wage costs for support staff), costs relating to the usage of equipment and machinery during the assignment, insurance costs, any applicable costs for e-invoicing. - The Tenderer will not submit any zero or negative prices/rates, including for parts of the agreement. - The rate is fixed for the duration of the framework agreement and cannot be indexed. - The Tenderer will charge retrospectively based on actual costs and specify daily rate.
-The maximum daily rate is € 700.- excl.
+- R.1.
+The Tenderer will provide the rate in euro applicable to this assignment by filling in the appendix entitled 'Prices/Rates'. - R.2.
+The rates must be in euros and be all inclusive.
+In any event, they must include all of the following: wage costs, overheads (e.g. accommodation and wage costs for support staff), costs relating to the usage of equipment and machinery during the assignment, insurance costs, any applicable costs for e-invoicing and local travel and local accommodation expenses.
+"Local" is the country where the consultant is based. - R.3.
+The Tenderer will not submit any zero or negative prices/rates, including for parts of the agreement. - R.4.
+The rate is fixed for the duration of the framework agreement and cannot be indexed. - R.5.
+The Tenderer will charge retrospectively based on actual costs and specify daily rate.
+The maximum daily rate is €700, excl.
 VAT.

-3.5 Tax-related requirements for all lots
+3.5 Tax-related requirements (all lots)